Arranging a Funeral or Cremation Service in Indiana

 Understanding cremation laws in Indiana – What you need to know to arrange a cremation

-The Indiana State Board of Funeral & Cemetery Service is responsible for the licensing of funeral homes and crematories in Indiana.
-They govern the practice of the cremation of human remains.
-Before a cremation can go ahead, there are certain requirements to be met.
+The Indiana State Board of Funeral & Cemetery Service is responsible for licensing funeral homes and crematories in Indiana and governs the practice of cremating human remains.
+Certain requirements must be met before a cremation can proceed.

 The legal next of kin must sign a Cremation Authorization Form.
-Once the cremation has been correctly authorized, the funeral director can obtain the cremation permit.
-In many states, there is a mandatory legal waiting period before the actual cremation can take place, but no such rule is in place in Indiana.
+Once the cremation is correctly authorized, the funeral director can obtain the permit.
+In many states, there is a mandatory legal waiting period before the cremation can occur, but no such rule is in place in Indiana.

 That being said, it generally takes 48 hours to get all the legal paperwork in order and the permit to cremate authorized.
 No casket is legally required for cremation, but a rigid combustible container must be used.
-This is generally referred to as the “cremation container” and is a reinforced cardboard box.
+This container is generally referred to as the “cremation container,” and it is a reinforced cardboard box.

 To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.